 As of now, all of the annual traditional (non-drive-in) outdoor movie series have been canceled.
 If the health conditions improve, or if some venues can think of ways to modify their events to make them safer, we will add them right here.

-List of outdoor movies by date
+List of outdoor and drive-in movies by date

 The following day-by-day list of outdoor movies will include both drive-in movies (both at permanent and pop-up drive-in theaters) and traditional outdoor movies, when and if they’re scheduled.
 We are including drive-in movies as far away as Mooresville, Salisbury, Albemarle, and Kings Mountain.